-- (2) The Committee may refuse to permit a member to inspect records of the Association that relate to confidential, personal, employment, commercial or legal matters or where to do so may be prejudicial to the interests of the Association. - (3) The Committee must on request make copies of these rules available to members and applicants for membership free of charge. - (4) Subject to subrule (2), a member may make a copy of any of the other records of the Association referred to in this rule and the Association may charge a reasonable fee for provision of a copy of such a record. - (5) For purposes of this rule-
+- (2) The Committee may refuse to permit a member to inspect records of the Association that relate to confidential, personal, employment, commercial or legal matters or where to do so may be prejudicial to the interests of the Association. - (3)The Committee must on request make available, or provide copies of, these Rules available to members and applicants for membership free of charge. - (4)Subject to subrule (2), a member may request a copy of, or make a copy of, any of the other records of the Association referred to in this rule and the Association may charge a reasonable fee for provision of a copy of such a record.

+(5) For the purposes of this rule -

-relevant documents means the records and other documents, however compiled, recorded or stored, that relate to the incorporation and management of the Association and includes the following-
+relevant document means any record or other document, however compiled, recorded or stored, that relates to the incorporation and management of the Association and includes the following -

-- (a) its membership records;
+- (a) a membership record;

-- (b) its financial statements;
+- (b) a financial statement;

-- (c) its financial records;
+- (c) a financial record;

-- (d) records and documents relating to transactions, dealings, business or property of the Association.
+- (d) any other record or document relating to transactions, dealings, business or property of the Association.

-76 Winding up and cancellation
+80 Winding up and cancellation

-- (1) The Association may be wound up voluntarily by special resolution. - (2) In the event of the winding up or the cancellation of the incorporation of the Association, the surplus assets of the Association must not be distributed to any members or former members of the Association. - (3) Subject to the Act and any court order made under section 133 of the Act, all surplus assets of the Association, after satisfaction of all debts and liabilities of the Association, must be paid, distributed or transferred to a registered charity and not-for-profit organization with similar charitable purposes. - (4) The registered charity (or charities) to which the surplus assets are to be given must be decided by special resolution.
+- (1) The Association may be wound up voluntarily by special resolution. - (2) In the event of the winding up or the cancellation of the incorporation of the Association, the surplus assets of the Association must not be distributed to any members or former members of the Association. - (3) Subject to the Act and any court order made under section 133 of the Act, the surplus assets must be given to a body that has similar purposes to the Association and which is not carried on for the profit or gain of its individual members. - (4) The body to which the surplus assets are to be given must be decided by special resolution. - (5) If the Association is wound up or its endorsement as a deductible gift recipient is revoked (whichever occurs first), any surplus of the following assets shall be transferred to another organisation with similar objects, which is charitable at law, to which income tax deductible gifts can be made: - (a) gifts of money or property for the principal purpose of the organisation; - (b) contributions made in relation to an eligible fundraising event held for the principal purpose of the organisation; and - (c) money received by the organisation because of such gifts and contributions. - (6) The body to which the surplus assets are to be given must be decided by special resolution.

-77 Alteration of Rules
+81 Alteration of Rules